Magniswerfer/magniswerfer.github.io/about.md

 *2016 - 2017*
 - Organisation managing the introductory week for new students at the IT Product Development Bachelor’s Programme

-### Organizer and Responsible for Logistics, AUHAck
+### Organizer and Responsible for Logistics, AUHack
 *2016 - 2017*
 - Denmark's largest hackathon